-- 3. Care of an immediate family member (defined as the employee's spouse, child, or parent) with a serious health condition; or, - 4.
+- 5. Birth and care of a newborn child of the employee; - Legal placement of a child with the employee for adoption or foster care: - 7.
+Care of an immediate family member (defined as the employee's spouse, child, or parent) with a serious health condition; or, - 8.
 A serious health condition of the employee himself/herself, which renders the employee unable to perform the duties of his/her job.